-After five years of not connecting with music properly something has truly shifted.
-Music was always a go to within, a place to feel and find voice for the inner world.
-Since diagnosis of MS in 2015 I had always thought that this loss of interest or connection to music was as a result of a personality change possibly caused by brain alteration from a couple of tiny MS lesions.
+After five years of not connecting with music something has truly shifted.
+Music was always a go to, a place to feel and find voice for the inner world.
+Since diagnosis of MS in 2015 I had thought that this loss of interest or connection to music was as a result of a personality change possibly caused by brain alteration from a couple of tiny MS lesions.
 It was so bizarre to lose such a part of my every day being.
 Like other things just gone.
 Also I never looked back nor missed it which was equally weird to experience, it had been such a significant tool.
 I’m now, however, wondering if this was indeed the case or if perhaps all this time my relationship with music has been frozen alongside my heart in its grief?
-I am now finding beautiful flowing movement again by allowing my heart to flow in it’s authenticity, feeling the honesty, loving freely without restraint or suppression.
-Only within myself and an honouring my hearts story.
-Freedom to love openly as truly and deeply as I do, without adaption or restriction (as discussed further down in my recent post Life Lessons).
-There seems to be an amazing opening up happening and with it a wonderful reconnection to music.
-It feels in this moment like this soul is breathing once again after such a long time.
-Although it is more sound based rather than with words.
+I am now finding beautiful flowing movement again by allowing my heart to just be with it’s authenticity of feeling, without restraint or suppression.
+Honouring this heart’s story.
+Freedom to love as truly and deeply as I do, quietly within myself without adaption or restriction (as discussed further down in my recent post Life Lessons).
+There seems to be an amazing opening happening and with it a wonderful reconnection to music.
+It feels in this moment like this soul is finding its breath once again after such a long time.
+Although the music is more sound based rather than with words.
 It is quite an incredible and powerful shift.
 Beautiful gratitude!

 Here are a list of some of today’s listenings ~

 Of course Ludovico Einaudi (every time) this one is called ‘Fly’ https://youtu.be/411iOnRcjAUhttps://youtu.be/411iOnRcjAU